TelenorStartIoT/tutorials/02-fipy-mqtt/README.md

 **Note:** We recommend using an SD card in this process, but feel free to follow the method most convenient to you.

-Once you have the right modem firmware on your dev-kit you can start programming.
+Once you have the right modem firmware on your dev-kit you can start programming and register your device as a 'Thing' in the IoT platform Telenor Managed IoT Cloud.

 ## 5. Register Your FiPy Dev-Kit in Telenor Managed IoT Cloud as an MQTT Thing